PEAK-Legacy/Trellis/README.txt

 Notice that setting ``c.wider = 1`` updated the rectangle as expected, but as soon as all updates were finished, the attribute reset to its default value of zero.
-In this way, every time you put a value into a receiver, it gets processed and discarded.
+In this way, every time you put a value into a resetting attribute, it gets processed and discarded.
 And each time you set it to a non-default value, it's treated as a *change*.
-Which means that any rule that depends on the receiver will be recalculated.
-If we'd used a normal ``trellis.value`` here, then set ``c.wider = 1`` twice in a row, nothing would happen the second time!
+Which means that any maintenance or performing rules that depends on the attribute will be recalculated (along with any ``@compute`` rules in between).
+If we'd used a normal ``trellis.attr`` here, and then set ``c.wider = 1`` twice in a row, nothing would have happen the second time, because the value would not have changed.

-Now, we *could* write methods for changing value cells that would do this sort of resetting for us, but why?
-We'd need to have both the attribute *and* the method, and we'd need to remember to never set the attribute directly.
-It's much easier to just use a receiver as an "event sink" -- that is, to receive, consume, and dispose of any messages or commands you want to send to an object.
+Now, we *could* write methods for changing value cells that would do this sort of resetting for us, but it wouldn't be a good idea.
+We'd need to have both the attribute *and* the method, and we'd need to remember to *never* set the attribute directly.
+(What's more, it wouldn't even work correctly, for reasons we'll see later.)
+It's much easier to just use a resetting attribute as an "event sink" -- that is, to receive, consume, and dispose of any messages or commands you want to send to an object.

 But why do we need such a thing at all?
 Why not just write code that directly manipulates the model's width and height?
 Well, sometimes you *can*, but it